tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/Environment/TrafficComponents/index.md

 `TrafficLane` is a representation of a short road segment.
 It consists of several waypoints that are connected by straight lines.
-`TrafficLanes` are used as a base for a [Random Traffic Simulator](#random-traffic-simulator).
+`TrafficLanes` are used as a base for a [RandomTrafficSimulator](#random-traffic-simulator).
-They allow [`NPC Vehicles`](../../NPCs/Vehicle/) to drive on the specific lanes on the road and perform different maneuvers with respect to the traffic rules.
+They allow [`NPCVehicles`](../../NPCs/Vehicle/) to drive on the specific lanes on the road and perform different maneuvers with respect to the traffic rules.
-Traffic Lanes create a network of drivable roads when connected.
+TrafficLanes create a network of drivable roads when connected.

 ### Link in the default Scene
 ![lanes_link](traffic_lanes/lanes_link.png)

-Every `Traffic Lane` has its own *GameObject* and is added as a child of the aggregate `TrafficLanes` *Object*.
+Every `TrafficLane` has its own *GameObject* and is added as a child of the aggregate `TrafficLanes` *Object*.
-`Traffic Lanes` are an element of an `Environment`, so they should be placed as children of an appropriate `Environment` *Object*.
+`TrafficLanes` are an element of an `Environment`, so they should be placed as children of an appropriate `Environment` *Object*.

-`Traffic Lanes` can be imported from the [*lanelet2*](#lanelet2) `*.osm` file.
+`TrafficLanes` can be imported from the [*lanelet2*](#lanelet2) `*.osm` file.

 ### Components
 ![lanes_prefab](traffic_lanes/lanes_prefab.png)

 `TrafficLane` consists of an *Object* containing [*Traffic Lane* (script)](#traffic-lane-script).

-Traffic Lane has a transformation property - as every *Object* in Unity - however it is not used in any way.
+`TrafficLane` has a transformation property - as every *Object* in Unity - however it is not used in any way.
-All details are configured in the [`Traffic Lane` (script)](#traffic-lane-script), the information in *Object* transformation is ignored.
+All details are configured in the [*Traffic Lane* (script)](#traffic-lane-script), the information in *Object* transformation is ignored.

 ### Traffic Lane (script)
 ![lanes_script](traffic_lanes/lanes_script.png)

-`Traffic Lane` (script) defines the `Traffic Lane` structure.
+*Traffic Lane* (script) defines the `TrafficLane` structure.
-The `Waypoints` field is an ordered list of points that - when connected with straight lines - create a `Traffic Lane`.
+The `Waypoints` field is an ordered list of points that - when connected with straight lines - create a `TrafficLane`.

 !!! note "Traffic Lane (script) coordinate system"
     `Waypoints` are defined in the `Environment` coordinate system, the transformation of *GameObject* is ignored.

-`Turn Direction` field contains information on what is the direction of this `Traffic Lane` - whether it is a right or left turn or straight road.
+`Turn Direction` field contains information on what is the direction of this `TrafficLane` - whether it is a right or left turn or straight road.

 Traffic lanes are connected using `Next Lanes` and `Prev Lanes` fields.
-This way individual `Traffic Lanes` can create a connected road network.
+This way individual `TrafficLanes` can create a connected road network.
 One Traffic Lane can have many `Next Lanes` and `Prev Lanes`.
 This represents the situation of multiple lanes connecting to one or one lane splitting into many - e.g. the possibility to turn and to drive straight.

 [Right Of Way Lanes](#right-of-way-lanes) are described below.

-Every `Traffic Lane` has to have a `Stop Line` field configured when the [Stop Line](#stoplines) is present on the end of the `Traffic Lane`.
+Every `TrafficLane` has to have a `Stop Line` field configured when the [Stop Line](#stoplines) is present on the end of the `TrafficLane`.
-Additionally the `Speed Limit` field contains the highest allowed speed on given `Traffic Lane`.
+Additionally the `Speed Limit` field contains the highest allowed speed on given `TrafficLane`.

 #### Right Of Way Lanes
 ![lanes_yield](traffic_lanes/lanes_yield.png)

-`Right Of Way Lanes` is a collection of `Traffic Lanes`.
+`Right Of Way Lanes` is a collection of `TrafficLanes`.
-Vehicle moving on the given `Traffic Lane` has to give way to all vehicles moving on every `Right Of Way Lane`.
+Vehicle moving on the given `TrafficLane` has to give way to all vehicles moving on every `Right Of Way Lane`.
 It is determined based on basic traffic rules.
-Setting `Right Of Way Lanes` allows [`Random Traffic Simulator`](#random-traffic-simulator) to manage all [`NPC Vehicles`](../../NPCs/Vehicle/) so they follow traffic rules and drive safely.
+Setting `Right Of Way Lanes` allows [`RandomTrafficSimulator`](#random-traffic-simulator) to manage all [`NPCVehicles`](../../NPCs/Vehicle/) so they follow traffic rules and drive safely.

-In the *Unity* editor - when a `Traffic Lane` is selected - aside from the selected `Traffic Lane` highlighted in blue, all `Right Of Way Lanes` are highlighted in yellow.
+In the *Unity* editor - when a `TrafficLane` is selected - aside from the selected `TrafficLane` highlighted in blue, all `Right Of Way Lanes` are highlighted in yellow.

 !!! example "Right Of Way Lanes Sample - details"
     The selected `TrafficLane` (blue) is a right turn on an intersection.